Lost Hearts: Adaptations

 On 16 September 1946, the anthology series Stories Old and New featured David Lloyd James reading a 20-minute version of "Lost Hearts" for the BBC Home Service.

 On 25 December 1957, the association between M. R. James and the festive period began as "Lost Hearts" was read by Hugh Burden on the BBC Third Programme.

 On 5 March 1966, "Lost Hearts" was first adapted for television by ABC and broadcast by ITV as an episode of the Mystery and Imagination series, starring Freddie Jones as Mr. Abney and Megs Jenkins as Mrs. Bunch.
-However, no archive recordings of this episode are known to exist and it is considered to be lost media.

 On 23 December 1971, BBC Radio 3's Study on 3 presented the second episode of four-part analysis of The Horror Story, titled "Ghosts".
 The episode featured a discussion with Jonathan Miller and a reading of "Lost Hearts" by Bernard Cribbins.
 The series was repeated the following year.

 In 1973, "Lost Hearts" was adapted by Robin Chapman as part of the BBC's A Ghost Story for Christmas strand, directed by Lawrence Gordon Clark.
 The shortest of the adaptations, Lost Hearts was first broadcast on Christmas Day 1973 at 11:35 pm.
 It starred Simon Gipps-Kent as the orphan Stephen and Joseph O'Conor as Mr. Abney.
 The adaptation is noted for the distinctive hurdy-gurdy music that accompanies appearances of the two ghostly children.
 Ralph Vaughan Williams' English Folk Song Suite is also featured.
 Now curated by the British Film Institute, this version of Lost Hearts has been released on DVD sets with other entries in the strand and in December 2022 on Blu-ray.

 On 27 December 1977, BBC producer Michell Raper presented a 30-minute talk entitled The Ghosts of M. R. James, which also featured readings by Gerald Cross, Norman Shelley and Kenneth Fortescue from "Lost Hearts" and other works of James'.

 On 31 October 1978, the Hallowe'en edition of Radio 4's Forget Tomorrow's Monday ("a Sunday morning miscellany") featured Peter Underwood (president of the Ghost Club) talking "about all things strange, from Alchemy to Zombies", and Peter Cushing, who gave a reading of "Lost Hearts".

 From 29 December 1997 through to 2 January 1998, The Late Book: Ghost Stories featured readings of "Lost Hearts" and four other story by James.
 The stories were abridged and produced by Paul Kent and read by Benjamin Whitrow.
 Episodes were repeated regularly on BBC 7 (Later becoming BBC Radio 7) from December 2003, then on Radio 4 Extra from 2011.
 According to the BBC Genome database, the episodes were originally transmitted in a 30-minute slot; however, these listings may be incomplete, as all subsequent broadcasts have been 15 minutes long.